NeuroMorph-EPFL/NeuroMorph/NeuroMorph_Blender_2.8/README.md

-This folder contains the NeuroMorph addons currently available for Blender 2.80.
-Some testing is still required.
+This folder contains the NeuroMorph addons available for Blender 2.80.
+Everything is functional, but some testing is still required.